 If you hold your shares in street name and do not provide voting instructions to your broker, your shares will not be voted on any proposal for which your broker does not have or does not exercise discretionary authority to vote (a "broker non-vote").
+Brokers are not permitted to vote on matters that are not considered "routine," including election of nominees for director and the advisory vote on named executive officer compensation; therefore, if your shares are held by a broker, you must provide voting instructions if you want your broker to vote on these matters.
+Ratification of the appointment of RSM US LLP is considered a "routine" matter; therefore, your broker generally will have discretion to vote your shares on this proposal if you do not provide voting instructions.

 The effect of a broker non-vote on each proposal is discussed below.
-Broker nonvotes are counted as present for the purpose of determining a quorum at the Annual Meeting.
+Broker non-votes are counted as present for the purpose of determining a quorum at the Annual Meeting.